SichangHe/sichanghe.github.io/src/blogs/300x_speed_up.md

 [^cpu]: I ran the experiments on a server with dual EPYC 7763 64-Core processors with hyperthreading turned off.

-[^real-code]: These are simplified pseudo Rust code based on [my real code](https://github.com/SichangHe/internet_route_verification/blob/752e19d1c8ab6665a67c69eeffcc9885c60a37ea/route_policy_cmp/src/bgp/filter.rs#L137).
+[^real-code]: These are simplified Rust-like pseudocode based on [my real code](https://github.com/SichangHe/internet_route_verification/blob/752e19d1c8ab6665a67c69eeffcc9885c60a37ea/route_policy_cmp/src/bgp/filter.rs#L137).
-I removed the numerous references (`&` or `&mut`) and parsing code, so readers unfamiliar with Rust can still understand it.
+I removed the inessential references (`&` or `&mut`) and parsing code to be friendly to readers unfamiliar with Rust.
 I also changed the names to avoid explaining the research context.

+[^real-unrec]: In the real code, we record any missing entries instead of ignoring them.

 [^trie-slow]: This Pull Request shows the trie is slower:
 [Replace `Vec<IpNet>` with trie `IpTrie` to